-Thank you for accepting the important task of Talk Session Moderator.
+Thank you for accepting the important task of moderating a Talk Session at VSS 2023.
 Besides introducing each speaker, you are also responsible for ensuring that each talk starts and ends precisely on time.
 Below are some suggestions to help make your session run smoothly.

-You should first familiarize yourself with the Talk Presentation Instructions.
+You should also familiarize yourself with the Talk Presenter Instructions.